-ART meets nature at ZULU LULU ART HOUSE GALLERY this July in an exciting new month-long exhibition titled ‘In Full Flight’.
+ART met nature at ZULU LULU ART HOUSE GALLERY this July in an exciting month-long exhibition titled ‘In Full Flight’.
 This collection of porcelain and paperclay ceramic sculpture has become the signature of zoologist-turned-sculptor Lindy Rodwell van Hasselt whose previous exhibitions have been sensational in the artists’ understanding and sensitivity to both her subject and craft.

 We asked Chairperson of Ceramics Southern Africa Gauteng, Colleen Lehmkuhl to pose a few questions to this dynamic conservationist about her thought-provoking works..

 Colleen: What is your main impetus for your work, whatever the subject?